 - Do you see the value in rich demographic analyses and, if so, are you gathering enough insight to actually do these?

-There really is a wealth of information available to us as a community that we need to harness in order to improve every facet of our marketing plan.
+With so much information available to us as a community, we need to harness this in order to improve every facet of our marketing plan.

 So, how do we do better?

-The simple answer here, is to create easy-to-consume but data-rich audience insight reports and to have the right mechanisms in place to do this.
+The simple is answer: create easy-to-consume but data-rich audience insight reports and have the right mechanisms in place to achieve this.

-At Meltwater we believe that Audience Insight reports should go further in that they:
+Meltwater’s Audience Insight Reports go further in that they: